Tubular neighborhood

 A schematic illustration of the normal bundle N, with the zero section $N_0$ in blue.
 The transformation j maps N_{0} to the curve S in the figure above, and N to the tubular neighbourhood of S.

 In mathematics, a tubular neighborhood of a submanifold of a smooth manifold is an open set around it resembling the normal bundle.
+The tubular neighbourhood deformation retracts onto the submanifold.

 The idea behind a tubular neighborhood can be explained in a simple example.
 Consider a smooth curve in the plane without self-intersections.
 On each point on the curve draw a line perpendicular to the curve.
 Unless the curve is straight, these lines will intersect among themselves in a rather complicated fashion.
 However, if one looks only in a narrow band around the curve, the portions of the lines in that band will not intersect, and will cover the entire band without gaps.
 This band is a tubular neighborhood.